Rust unit testing: simplify your tests

 mod test_common;

-modules by importing it into their namespaces.
+We can now use this module from any of the tests modules by importing it into their namespaces.
 So far, we have just

-module, so we add it there.
+created a single tests module, so we add it there.

-We use the shared constants qualifying their usage with the name of the module.
+use crate::test_common;We use the shared constants, qualifying their use with the module name.
 For example, instead of writing this:

-we have to write this:
+assert_eq!(full_name, PRIMARY_FULL_NAME);we have to write this:

 assert_eq!(full_name, test_common::PRIMARY_FULL_NAME);

-ones.
 Running the tests again should bring you happiness and calm. 😎

 Final code

-This is the final version –for this article– of the supervillain
+This is the final version –for this article– of the supervillain file.
+You can also find the repo with all the

-incremental commits of the code in this series here.
+incremental commits for this code series here.

 pub struct Supervillain {